Throughout the University, we are collaborating across disciplines and with outside agencies and institutions on projects of world significance.

-Our educational partnerships help the next generation of students become world-class global scholars, research partnerships to build a better global society.
+Our educational partnerships help the next generation of students become world-class global scholars and our research partnerships strive to help build a better global society.
+Our collaborations include:

 We've worked together on matters of education, research and business, allowing the development of new collaborations that will mutually benefit both India and Northern Ireland.